PhotostatEditor/Photostat/README.md

 ## :thinking: Questions

-Feel free to join our public [Matrix Channel](https://app.element.io/#/room/#photostat:matrix.org), if you want to communicate
+Feel free to join our public [Matrix Channel](https://app.element.io/#/room/#photostat:matrix.org), if you want to communicate.

+## 👨‍💻 Contributing

+Don't hesitate to contribute code, design, feature requests or bug reports to this project.
+If you are working on a new feature, please consider creating an issue about it before submitting a Pull Request.
+It is highly recommended to read our [contributing guidelines](CONTRIBUTING.md) :page_with_curl: before contributing anything.

 ## 📜 License